ProfCyberNaught/nato_phonetic_alphabet_converter_app/README.md

 <!-- ABOUT THE PROJECT -->
-## About the NATO Phonetic Alphabet Convertor App
+## About the NATO Phonetic Alphabet Converter App
 <div align="center">

 <!-- SCREENSHOT IMAGE: IF YOU DO NOT INTEND TO DISPLAY SCREENSHOTS, DISABLE THIS SECTION -->